mongibellili/QuantizedSystemSolver.jl/paper/paper.md

 ```
 ![The package structure](diagram.png)

-In addition, the package contains several shared helper functions used during the integration process by the algorithm such as the scheduler that organizes which variable of the system to update at any specific time of the simulation.
+In addition, the package contains several shared helper functions used by the algorithm during the integration process, such as the scheduler that organizes which variable of the system to update at any specific time of the simulation.
-The solver uses other packages such as  [`MacroTools.jl`]( https://github.com/FluxML/MacroTools.jl) [@MacroTools] for user-code parsing, [`SymEngine.jl`]( https://github.com/symengine/SymEngine.jl) [@SymEngine] for Jacobian computation and dependencies extraction, and a modified [`TaylorSeries.jl`](https://github.com/JuliaDiff/TaylorSeries.jl/) [@TaylorSeries] that uses caching to obtain free Taylor variable operations as the current version of TaylorSeries creates a heap allocated object for every operation.
-The approximation through Taylor variables transforms any complicated equations to polynomials, which makes root finding cheaper, which the QSS methods relies heavily on it.
+The solver uses other packages such as  [`MacroTools.jl`]( https://github.com/FluxML/MacroTools.jl) [@MacroTools] for user-code parsing, [`SymEngine.jl`]( https://github.com/symengine/SymEngine.jl) [@SymEngine] for Jacobian computation and dependency extraction.
+It also uses and a modified [`TaylorSeries.jl`](https://github.com/JuliaDiff/TaylorSeries.jl/) [@TaylorSeries] that implements caching to obtain free Taylor variable operations, since the current version of TaylorSeries creates a heap allocated object for every operation.
+The approximation through Taylor variables transforms any complicated equations to polynomials, making root finding cheaper--a process that QSS methods rely on heavily.

 # Examples
 ## The buck converter